Patcharanat/Big-Data-for-Energy-Management/README.md

 The Project consists of 3 main parts, including Data Improvement, Model Development, and Model Application.

 - Data Improvement
-    - How to transform and automated handle existing data to be input to develop models
+    - How to transform and automatic handle existing data to be input to develop models
     - How to impute missing values due to incompleted datasets
 - Model Development
     - Data Pre-processing and Feature Engineering